 In addition to making the food tie dye… I picked up these fun tie dyed plates and napkins from the party section at my grocery store.
 If you can’t find these exactly, an assortment of colors or any bold colors would work perfectly!

 And of course, I had mason jars everywhere to add more color to the room!
 For this jar, I filled it with an assortment of paper straws from Sweets & Treats Boutique.

-This fabric garland is made from 4 100% cotton flour sack towels that I dyed then cut into strips.
-If you aren’t familiar with a flour sack towel is, it’s simply a light weight towel that doesn’t fray.
+This fabric garland is made from 4 100% cotton flour sack towels that I dyed and then cut into strips.
+If you aren’t familiar with a flour sack towel, it’s simply a lightweight towel that doesn’t fray.
 It gets its name from the days when families used to bring home their flour in large 50-100lb bags and once empty, they would cut the bags into towel size and use them for cleaning around the house.
 These towels are the perfect size and texture to make a fabric garland!
 Plus, they are very inexpensive.

 It doesn’t really matter what designs or patterns you dye the towels.
 The only suggestion I have is to make four different patterns so that the colors don’t lay the same on the garland.